KatjaSi/PointSSL/README.md

 Alternatively, use the one that is already there.

-### Compare not pretrained and pretrained model on point cloud classification task using 1 % of labeled data
+### Point cloud classification task using 1 % of labeled data

 Not pretrained: